Blog

 Some options being investigated in this regard include[6]:

 • Chloroquine and hydroxychloroquine are anti-malarials that have antiviral potential against SARS-COV-2, as well as potential anti-inflammatory benefits.
 It was used experimentally with success in China and France early on in the pandemic.
 Nonetheless, after large scale trials, it was revoked for emergency use by the US FDA due to adverse effects.
-A study from New York implies that when combined with azithromycin, it may worsen prognosis in COVID patients and increase the risk of having a heart attack[7].
+A study from New York implies that when combined with azithromycin, it may worsen the prognosis in COVID patients and increase the risk of having a heart attack[7].

 • Umifenovir (Arbidol) is prescribed in Russia and China for treating respiratory viral infections.
 It has been shown to have inhibitory actions against SARS-COV-2 in a lab, and may improve symptoms in those with COVID-19.
-Other studies indicate that it is not effective at promoting viral clearance in COVID patients, preventing mortality or improving symptoms[8].
-In severe cases, may also promote liver damage in those with COVID-19[9].
+Other studies indicate that it is not effective at promoting viral clearance in COVID patients, preventing mortality, or improving symptoms[8].
+In severe cases, it may also promote liver damage in those with COVID-19[9].
 Studies are currently confirming its efficacy in COVID-19 treatment.[10]

 • Lopinavir is a protease inhibitor and antiretroviral used to treat HIV patients.
 It has been shown to have in vitro antiviral activity against SARS-COV-2 and is used as an emergency treatment together with ritonavir in order to inhibit replication.
 However, results from trials are contradictory, with these drugs appearing to either improve outcomes dramatically or provoke severe complications and mortality.[11]
 Some studies showed no benefit.